Mehsbed/Nuke_Rooftop_Images_Segmentation/README.md

 ---

-**Note**: This project is for educational purposes as part of the EduNet internship program.
-Make sure you have proper permissions and licenses for any datasets you use.
+**Note**: This is part of my EduNet internship project.
+Make sure you have the right permissions for any datasets you use.

-**Happy Coding! 🚀**
+Thanks for checking it out! 🚀